Hosting and bandwidth provided by MacAce.net.

 From watching the video, you should be able to determine whether or not you feel comfortable replacing the battery yourself or if you would instead prefer to hire a professional.

-OWC and Mission Repair both offer professional iPhone battery replacement services and batteries for those interested in the do-it-yourself route.
+Site sponsor OWC offers professional iPhone battery replacement services as well as quality batteries for the do-it-yourself route.

 Also see: